-Join us for an engaging session with Dr. Andrew Boozary titled "Approach to Social Medicine in Primary Care" on September 3rd, from 7:00 PM to 8:30 PM ET.
+Join us for an engaging session with Dr. Andrew Boozary titled "The Promise of Universality: Building a More Equitable and Resilient Health System" on September 16th, from 7:00 PM to 8:30 PM ET.

 Objectives: